Skip to main content

 Leukemia that has spread to the area around the brain and spinal cord can be hard to treat, since most chemotherapy drugs can’t reach that area.

 How well (and how quickly) the leukemia responds to treatment also affects long-term prognosis.
-Better initial responses have been linked with better long-term outcomes.
+Better and more rapid initial responses have been linked with better long-term outcomes.

-Minimal residual disease (MRD) is a term used after treatment when leukemia cells can’t be found in the bone marrow using standard tests (such as looking at cells under a microscope), but more sensitive tests (such as flow cytometry or PCR) find evidence that there are still leukemia cells in the bone marrow.
+Measurable residual disease (MRD), also known as minimal residual disease, means that after treatment, leukemia cells can’t be found in the bone marrow using standard tests (such as looking at cells under a microscope), but more sensitive tests (such as flow cytometry, PCR, or NGS tests) show that there are still leukemia cells in the bone marrow or blood.

-Schiffer CA, Gurbuxani S. Classification of acute myeloid leukemia.
+Schiffer CA, Gurbuxani S. Acute myeloid leukemia: Classification.
 UpToDate.
-2018.
-Accessed at www.uptodate.com/contents/classification-of-acute-myeloid-leukemia on June 17, 2018.
+2024.
+Accessed at https://www.uptodate.com/contents/acute-myeloid-leukemia-classification on November 27, 2024.

 American Cancer Society Emails